W210-SP21-Capstone-Dementia/model/README.md

 # Cogtition Tracker

-Please see our website and contracts at https://cognitiontracker.com/.
+Please see our website and contacts at https://cognitiontracker.com/.

 The repo archives the work for capstone project at Berkeley MIDS program.
 It's structured as such:
 * `00_data`: folder for data downloaded from Dementia Bank (not included in the repo) as well as prediction results saved from notebooks.